Selectman, business leader push back against teen’s balloon ban proposal

 “Our beaches are our most important treasure,” Jones said.

-He outlined a balloon ban adopted in Block Island, Rhode Island that has been well received and praised in the press by environmental groups.
+He outlined a balloon ban adopted in Block Island, Rhode Island, that has been well-received and praised in the press by environmental groups.
 Jones feels that banning balloons in Kennebunk now will serve as a positive marketing tool, letting people know that the town cares about its marine life, beaches and natural resources.

 “If we wait, other towns are going to institute bans, and we’ll be old news,” he said.